wolfd/Mobile-Proto-16/lesson 1/README.md

 8. Define `getHeaviestAnimals()` in `Farm`, which returns a new (don't modify the underlying ArrayList) sorted ArrayList.
 9. Define `printCatNames()`, which prints each cat's name to a new line in the console.
 10. Define `averageLegs()`, which returns the average number of legs amongst the animals in the farm.

+## Assignment

+Your homework is to do all bolded sections of this README.